jessepav/lacygoill-wiki-backup/terminal/colors.md

 Nvim adds constructed  'setrgbf' and 'setrgbb' capabilities in  the terminfo db, if they're missing and:

-   - the 'Tc' terminfo extension IS set (in the external db)
+   - the 'Tc' terminfo extension *is* set (in the external db)
-   - the 'Tc' terminfo extension is NOT set, but $TERM is:
+   - the 'Tc' terminfo extension is *not* set, but $TERM is:

    - 'rxvt'
    - 'linux'